YanivTzur/nlp-rt-movie-review-summarization/README.md

     * tensorflow
     * keras
     * dask
-1. Run the command python -m spacy download en_core_web_lg from a command line window / terminal to download the corpus required for the spacy NLP library to train word embeddings.
+1. Run the command:

+`python -m spacy download en_core_web_lg `

+from a command line window / terminal to download the corpus required for the spacy NLP library to train word embeddings.